santuario/CarImageGroup/README.md

 ### API Endpoint: `/analyze-image`

-This endpoint accepts `POST` requests containing an image file and returns a JSON response with the classified features of the vehicle in the image.
+This endpoint accepts `POST` requests containing an image file and returns a JSON response with the clustered and then classified features of the vehicle in the image.

 #### Request